Six killed in Sudan clashes after fuel subsidies cut

-KHARTOUM Six Sudanese protesters were killed on Wednesday in clashes with security forces on a third day of unrest over a cut in fuel subsidies, medics and relatives said.
+KHARTOUM Six Sudanese protesters were killed on Wednesday in clashes with security forces on a third day of protests against a cut in fuel subsidies, medics and relatives said.

-Protesters torched cars and petrol stations and threw rocks at police, who fired tear gas to try to disperse the biggest display of public anger against President Omar Hassan al-Bashir's government in more than a year.
+Protesters torched cars and petrol stations and threw rocks at police, who used teargas to try to disperse the biggest display of public anger against President Omar Hassan al-Bashir's government in over a year.

-Internet access was cut off across Sudan after activists began sharing images of the protests on social media.
-Shops remained closed for most of the day and long queues formed at petrol stations in Khartoum, one with 60 cars waiting.
-A major fire blocked one of the main traffic arteries in the capital.
+Internet access was cut off all over Sudan after activists began sharing images of the unrest on social media.

-Bashir has so far avoided the mass demonstrations that unseated rulers in Tunisia, Egypt and Yemen and led to civil wars in Libya and Syria.
-But simmering discontent over corruption and inflation appeared to boil over when prices of gasoline and cooking gas nearly doubled on Monday morning.
+Bashir has so far avoided the mass demonstrations that unseated rulers in Tunisia, Egypt and Yemen and led to civil wars in Libya and Syria, but simmering discontent over corruption and inflation appear to have boiled over when prices of gasoline and cooking gas nearly doubled on Monday morning.

 Mobs set fire to a university building and several petrol stations in Khartoum.
 They blocked a main road to the airport near the luxury Rotana hotel, used by diplomats and businessmen, and torched several cars in the parking lot, witnesses said.

-A Reuters reporter saw police fire tear-gas grenades into a crowd while hundreds of officers and plainclothes security agents armed with guns or batons rushed to the city centre.
+A Reuters reporter saw police fire volleys of teargas grenades into one crowd, while hundreds of officers and plainclothes security agents armed with guns or batons rushed to the city centre.
 Others were sitting on the roof of government buildings.
-Security agents drove away some 20 protesters in pickup trucks.
+Agents detained some 20 protesters, who were driven away in pickup trucks.

 Many of Wednesday's protests around the capital mustered only a few dozen or at most a few hundred people and dispersed after a short time, making it hard to get an exact idea of how many had joined.
 But the total number in Khartoum was likely to have been in the thousands, and there were also demonstrations in the Red Sea coastal city of Port Sudan.